 BROOKLYN, N.Y. — A captive insurer and affiliates argue in an Aug.
 9 reply brief to a New York federal court that home health aides “have been unable to identify any injury in fact, that is both individualized and concrete, and traceable” in their case alleging that a captive insurance and reinsurance scheme cheated the aides out of lost wages and benefits (Ynes M. Gonzalez de Fuente, et al. v.
 Preferred Home Care of New York LLC, et al., No. 18-6749, E.D.
 N.Y.).

 NEW YORK — A New York federal judge on Aug.
 9 held that percentages for advancement of expenses by a runoff insurer apply to an investment company’s former executive’s full expenses, not considering insurance coverage, and that to receive advancement, the executive does not need to provide more documentation (In re: Platinum-Beechwood Litigation, No. 18-6658, David Levy v.
 Senior Health Insurance Company of Pennsylvania, No. 19-3211, S.D.
 N.Y.).

-SACRAMENTO, Calif. — A California federal judge was given a joint status report on April 8 by parties offering positions on a renewed motion for class certification in consolidated cases over a reinsurance participation agreement (RPA) entered into by California businesses when they bought a workers’ compensation program (Shasta Linen Supply Inc. v.
+SACRAMENTO, Calif. — All but one plaintiff in two putative class actions said on Aug.
+7 to a California federal judge that they have agreed in principal to settle disputes over a reinsurance participation agreement (RPA) entered into by California businesses when buying a workers’ compensation program (Shasta Linen Supply Inc. v.
 Applied Underwriters Inc., et al., No. 16-158, Pet Food Express Ltd., et al. v.
 Applied Underwriters Inc., et al., No. 16-1211, E.D.
 Calif.).